 To summarize, here are the advantages I see to Middlebury Interactive Languages K-2:

 - My kids (ages 2 through 7) LOVE doing this curriculum.

 - All my kids can learn together for one price.

 - They learn about 50 to 100 vocabulary words and a few simple phrases.

 - They listen to fun stories completely in the foreign language.
 (My kids LOVE the stories.)

 - They are exposed to foreign languages allowing them to better hear and pronounce foreign sounds.

 - Access only lasts for 1 year, which is plenty of time to complete the curriculum.
 However, it doesn’t allow you to reuse the curriculum for younger children.

 - Kids will likely only learn vocabulary words and not sentences.

 - The price tag is a bit high, but as long as you actually do it, I think it’s worth the cost.
-Also, you can save money by purchasing it through Homeschool Buyers Co-op instead of their website (not an affiliate link).
+Also, you can save money by purchasing it through Homeschool Buyers Co-op instead of the Middlebury Interactive website.